Newcastle Solicitors Specialising in Family Law, Mediation and Wills

 Gillard Family Lawyers was started by principal solicitor Michelle Gillard.
-Michelle has worked in the areas of Family Law, Conveyancing and Wills since completing her Bachelors of Laws.
+Michelle has worked in the areas of Family Law, Mediation and Wills since completing her Bachelors of Laws.
 Michelle has completed a Master’s Degree in Family Law and has years of experience attending mediations, conciliation conferences and court appearances.

 Michelle Gillard has been admitted to the High Court of Australia, the Supreme Court of New South Wales and the Supreme Court of Victoria.
 She is on the New South Wales Legal Aid Solicitors panel.
 She is also a member of the Family Law Council of Australia, the Law Society of NSW, the Law Society of Newcastle and the Hunter Valley Family Law Practitioners Association.